 Before completing a Radaris opt out, you need to know the following (according to them):

-Unfortunately, Radaris doesn’t offer the easiest of solutions when it comes to getting your own information removed from the site.
+Unfortunately, Radaris doesn’t offer the easiest of solutions when it comes to getting your own information removed from the Internet and their site.
 While they do technically offer an opt out function, Radaris makes you jump through hoops to make it work.

 If you explore the option of removing your name and information from Radaris, the site makes a point to hammer home the following: